epigeneticstoocean/AE17_Cvirginica_MolecularResponse/01A_RNA_processing.md

 * [Manual](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)

 *limma* - R package used for analyzing transcriptomic sequence data.
-Here we are using limma for `TMM` standardization approach to account for variable library sizes among samples, to transform our counts into `log2-cpm` using the `voom` function, account for random tank effects.
+Here we are using limma for `TMMwsp` standardization approach to account for variable library sizes among samples, to transform our counts into `log2-cpm` using the `voom` function, account for random tank effects.
 Also used to perform differential expression analysis with planned contrasts in RNAseq_Analysis workflow.

 * [Manual](https://www.bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf)